nalimuradov/clickbait/README.md

 #### Extracting information from the video title

-Rather than using a bag of words that would require a large amount of data to prevent overfitting, I used NLTK's part-of-speech tagger and did a count on those tags.
+Rather than use a word count (which would require a large amount of data to prevent overfitting), I used NLTK's part-of-speech tagger and did a count on those tags.
 I thought that instead of finding certain words that attract more views, I could find a certain sentence structure that would.

 I used 22 of the 36 Penn Treebank POS tags, excluding very rare parts of speech to have a smaller feature vector.
-This is important as I then expanded the feature vector to count sequential pairs of tags found in the title.
+This is important as I then expanded the feature vector to count **sequential pairs of tags** found in the title.
 For example, I would now also track how many times a noun followed by another noun appears.
 This would pseudo-track the word position and hopefully find the value of having certain sequences of tags in the title.

 #### Extracting information from the thumbnail image